inloco/incognia-go/README.md

 fmt.Println(deviceModel)
 ```

-You can access specific object evidences by requesting the evidence as "outer_object.inner_evidence".
+You can also access specific evidences using their full path.
+For example, to get risk_window_remaining evidence from the following response:
-For example, the evidence got from below code is originated from
 ```json
 {
     ...